EvotecIT/PSEventViewer/Benchmarks/EventLogParsing/README.md

 - `PropertySelector`: direct `EventLogPropertySelector` projection of eighteen core metadata fields.
 - `EventViewerX`: the reusable `EventLogEngine.ReadFile` projection engine.
 - `EventViewerXExport`: the reusable `EventLogExporter` path, which writes directly without a PowerShell object pipeline.
+- `EventViewerXTyped`: built-in typed projections over definition-owned event sources.
+- `EventViewerXReport`: one query and normalized snapshot rendered as HTML, Excel, email, or all three outputs.
+- `EventViewerXCli`: the framework-dependent `evx.exe` process used for command cold-start measurements.
+- `EventViewerXCliPortable`: the optional self-contained `evx.exe` artifact, measured separately because it carries the .NET runtime with it.
 - `PSEventViewer`: the public `Get-EVXEvent` cmdlet consumed by a streaming PowerShell process block.
 - `GetWinEvent`: `Get-WinEvent` consumed by the same streaming process-block shape.
 - `EvtxECmd`: Eric Zimmerman's parser, run as an external process with its version and SHA-256 captured.